eluemma/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Idowu-Abdulganeey-Olawale.md

 ### What I did

-- Created or accessed my GitHub account.
+- Accessed my GitHub account.
 - Learned how to fork the bootcamp repository.
 - Practiced navigating GitHub repositories and understanding the assignment submission workflow.
 - Learned the process of uploading files, committing changes, and creating a pull request.